-Traci and I quickly learned that many people struggle to "get" adoption.
-15 years ago or so, Traci was in a grocery store and a woman was gazing at our baby.
+But Traci and I quickly learned that many people struggle to "get" adoption.
+18 years ago or so, Traci was in a grocery store and a woman was gazing at our baby.
 She would look at the baby and then look at Traci; look at Traci and then look at the baby...and this expression of complete and utter bewilderment was all over her face.
 She just couldn't make her assumption compute in her mind.
 "How did this white-skinned, blonde-haired, blue-eyed gal give birth to this dark-skinned, black-haired, brown-eyed baby?!"
-The woman just couldn't help herself and so asked my wife, "What does the father look like?"
-I'll stop the story here.
-You can ask my wife what she said if you want to.
-But this is not an uncommon scenario.
+The woman just couldn't help herself and so asked my wife, "What does the father look like!?"
 There is a natural dissonance that takes place in the minds of many people.